abduznik/android-games-website/_games/Balatro.md

 ## My Rating
  **Overall:** ⭐⭐⭐⭐⭐

 A must have game for anyone using a phone, seriously.
-You can play this game anywhere from the workplace, to the toilet even while driving! (not recommended though..)
+You can play this game anywhere from the workplace, to the toilet even while driving! (don't do it seriously)

 <!-- Optional: Add a trailer section -->
 ## Trailer